 12. Not Naming Beneficiaries

 A lot of people save for retirement but fail to protect their assets (and their heirs) because they don’t name beneficiaries.
-Without any stated beneficiaries, your retirement funds go to your estate where they are subject to probate, a legal process that’s often lengthy, expensive, and complex.
+Without any stated beneficiaries, your retirement funds go to your estate when you die, where they are subject to probate — a legal process that’s often lengthy, expensive, and complex.
 Having retirement money pass to your estate can also make the funds fair game for creditors.

 Spare your loved ones the drama by specifying your beneficiaries by name.
 Don’t use vague terms like “my kids” or “my sister.”
 And don’t forget to update your beneficiaries.
-Otherwise, your hard-earned money can go to someone you don’t want to have it, such as an ex-spouse.
+Otherwise, your hard-earned money can go to someone you don’t want to have it, like an ex-spouse.

 If you don’t update your beneficiary information, even your will is powerless over your retirement account.
 According to an article by Ric Edelman of Edelman Financial Services, beneficiary designations override wills for retirement accounts, IRAs, annuities, and life insurance policies.